Danes erect fence on German border to stop swine fever

-COPENHAGEN, Denmark (AP) — Workers in Denmark have begun erecting a 70-kilometer (43.4-mile) fence along the German border to keep out wild boars in the hope of preventing the spread of African swine fever, which could jeopardize Denmark’s valuable pork industry.
+COPENHAGEN, Denmark (AP) — Denmark has begun erecting a 70-kilometer (43.4-mile) fence along the German border to keep out wild boars in an attempt to prevent the spread of African swine fever, which could jeopardize the country’s valuable pork industry.

-The steel fence, which will be up to 1.5 meters (5 feet) tall, was approved by Danish lawmakers in June.

-The Danish government has warned that Denmark’s pork exports to non-European Union countries — worth 11 billion kroner ($ 1.6 billion) annually — could be affected by the disease.
+Work on the fence, which will be up to 1.5 meters (5 feet) tall, began Monday in Padborg, 220 kilometers (136 miles) southwest of Copenhagen.
+It was authorized by Danish lawmakers in June after the government warned that Denmark’s pork exports to non-European Union countries — worth 11 billion kroner ($1.6 billion) annually — could be affected by African swine fever.
 In 2016, total Danish pork exports were worth about 30 billion kroner ($4.55 billion).

+Unlike swine flu, African swine fever doesn’t affect humans but it can be deadly for domestic and wild boars, and cause massive losses for farmers.

+Critics say the 30 million-kroner ($4.6 million) fence will harm wildlife and is a symbolic gesture tackling a largely non-existent problem.
+Danish officials have admitted that wild animals could, in theory, pass through the gaps in the fence where it crosses highways, roads and streams.

 Most Read Business Stories